akash-network/website/src/content/Docs/getting-started/stack-definition-language/index.md

 ## Private Container Registry Support

-Akash deployments now support the use of private container registries to pull container image into the Akash deployment.
+Akash deployments now support the use of private container registries to pull images into Akash deployments.
+The example use section below details the related username and password authentication declarations to access images in a private registry.
+When using Docker Hub private image repostories, use your password in the related field.
+When using private Github Image Registries, use your developer token in the password field.

 #### Private Registry Image Use Example